Governance statement

 Governance structure

-Meetings of the full Council hold the highest authority in the Council decision-making structure.
-The full Council meets monthly and is chaired by the Mayor.
-It would be inefficient for all decision-making to happen at full Council, so it delegates many of its powers to various committees and subcommittees.
+Meetings of full Council hold the highest authority in Council decision-making (Governance) structure.
+Full Council meets every six weeks and is chaired by the mayor.
+It would be inefficient for all decision-making to happen at full Council, so it delegates many of its powers to various committees.

-After each triennial election the Mayor establishes the committees of the Council under Section 41A of the LGA, and appoints chairs to them.
-The Mayor is a member of all committees, except for the Kāpiti Coast District Licensing Committee.
+After each triennial election the mayor can establish the committees of Council under Section 41A of the LGA and appoints chairs to them.
+The mayor is automatically a member of all committees, except for the Kāpiti Coast District Licensing Committee.

-The structure adopted for the 2022 – 25 triennium includes full Council, one committee of the whole Council which meets monthly, two major subcommittees and five committees with each committee/subcommittee having its own terms of reference and certain powers delegated to it by the Council.
+The structure adopted for the 2025–2028 triennium includes full Council, two committee of the whole Council which meets every six weeks and five committees with each committee having its own terms of reference and certain powers delegated to it by the Council.
 Council retains the power to revisit the structure at any point throughout the triennium.

-In addition to the committees and subcommittees listed above, a District Licensing Committee is appointed by the Council to administer the Council’s alcohol licensing framework as required by the Sale and Supply of Alcohol Act 2012.
+In addition to the committees listed above, a District Licensing Committee is appointed by Council to administer Council’s alcohol licensing framework as required by the Sale and Supply of Alcohol Act 2012.

 Meeting procedures and public access